Resaca, Georgia: History

-Resaca, originally known as Dublin, was founded in 1848 with the arrival of the Western and Atlantic Railroad into the area.
-Dublin was renamed Resacca (with two Cs) when it was incorporated as a town in 1854.
-In 1871, the spelling of the town was shortened to its present form of Resaca.
+Resaca, originally known as Dublin when it was founded in 1848 with the arrival of the Western and Atlantic Railroad into the area, was renamed Resacca when it was incorporated as a town in 1854.
+In 1871, the spelling of the town was shortened to its present form.

 The town was named by returning Mexican–American War inductees who fought at the Battle of Resaca de la Palma (translated Dry River Bed of the Palms) in Brownsville, Texas, in 1846.

 Civil War era

 The Civil War Battle of Resaca was fought in and around Resaca in May 1864.
-Each year a re-enactment of the Battle of Resaca, the first battle of the Atlanta Campaign, is held on the third weekend of May.
+Each year a re-enactment of the Battle of Resaca, the first battle of the Atlanta campaign, is held on the third weekend of May.

-Resaca is also the location of the first Confederate cemetery in the state of Georgia.
+Resaca is also the location of the first Confederate cemetery in Georgia.
 The story of the cemetery is: